openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Add 2 nodes with "controller" role and 1 node with "controller" + "MongoDB" multirole
+    3. Add 3 nodes with controller role
-    4. Add 1 node with "compute" and "ceph-OSD" and 1 node with "compute" + "ceph-OSD" + " MongoDB" multiroles
+    4. Add 2 nodes with "compute" and "Ceph-OSD" roles
     5. Add a node with "MongoDB" role
     6. Add a node with "contrail-config", "contrail-control" and "contrail-db" roles
     7. Deploy cluster with plugin